yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

   >}}

 [german77](https://github.com/german77) has been having fun rewriting how analog input is handled by yuzu.
 The old method handled each analog joystick in a separate thread, periodically updating the angle held by the user.
-This is not only imprecise, it’s also slower and it was found out to cause data races, eventually leading to random crashes.
+This is not only imprecise, but also slower and was found to cause data races, eventually leading to random crashes.

-[By removing the need for separate threads, and using timestamps the game can consult at its own request](https://github.com/yuzu-emu/yuzu/pull/6389), the data race is avoided, eliminating the crashes, movement in games is considerably smoother, and resource utilization is lower, helping performance.
+[By removing the need for separate threads, and using timestamps the game can consult at its own request](https://github.com/yuzu-emu/yuzu/pull/6389), the data race is avoided.
+This eliminates the crashes, results in considerably smoother movement, and lowers resource utilization, helping performance.
-A victory in all scenarios.
+A victory in all scenarios!

-[Thanks to changes made upstream,](https://github.com/yuzu-emu/yuzu/pull/6450), by updating the `SDL` version in use [toastUnlimited](https://github.com/lat9nq) solved crashes experienced by Linux users right when opening yuzu.
+[Thanks to changes made upstream](https://github.com/yuzu-emu/yuzu/pull/6450) and then updating the `SDL` version in use [toastUnlimited](https://github.com/lat9nq). resolved crashes experienced by Linux users right when opening yuzu.

-[kilaye](https://github.com/clementgallet) has been giving us a hand in an often forgotten area of yuzu, the `yuzu-cmd` binary, which is intended as an SDL2 alternative of the most commonly used `yuzu` Qt interface binary.
+[kilaye](https://github.com/clementgallet) has been giving us a hand in an often forgotten area of yuzu, the `yuzu-cmd` binary, which is intended as an SDL2 alternative to the most commonly used `yuzu` Qt interface binary.
 [OpenGL wasn’t rendering](https://github.com/yuzu-emu/yuzu/pull/6412) due to recent changes applied, and a bad initialization of
 [touch_from_button](https://github.com/yuzu-emu/yuzu/pull/6411) was causing crashes.
-All fixed thanks to kilaye’s work.
+All were fixed thanks to kilaye’s work.

-While on an SDL2 rush, kilaye also [implemented an SDL2 audio backend](https://github.com/yuzu-emu/yuzu/pull/6418) as an alternative to our cubeb backend in use by default.
+While on an SDL2 rush, kilaye also [implemented an SDL2 audio backend](https://github.com/yuzu-emu/yuzu/pull/6418) as an alternative to our default cubeb backend.
-More work is needed to refine its performance and end-results, but having an easy to maintain multi-platform backend is never a bad idea.
+More work is needed to refine its performance and end-results, but having an easy-to-maintain, multi-platform backend is never a bad idea.

 ## Filesystem changes

 toastUnlimited has been working along with [morph](https://github.com/Morph1984) to improve the experience of using the [Ultimate Mod Manager](https://github.com/ultimate-research/UltimateModManager) application with yuzu — a tool that allows one to mod `Super Smash Bros.
 Ultimate`.
 First, toast added an option in the context menu of a game to support [dumping the RomFS to the SDMC subdirectory](https://github.com/yuzu-emu/yuzu/pull/6471), while morph
-[did the necessary changes](https://github.com/yuzu-emu/yuzu/pull/6472) for this setup to work.
+[made the necessary changes](https://github.com/yuzu-emu/yuzu/pull/6472) for this setup to work.

 New users intending to use UMM only need to right click the game in yuzu’s game list and select `Dump RomFS > Dump RomFPS to SDMC`.